Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Is the Purpose of the Health Insurance Marketplace?

 The Marketplace was created by the ACA to provide a way for all Americans to gain access to affordable health insurance.
 While many citizens get health insurance coverage through an employer, not everyone has this option.
-As more individuals are turning to gig work, freelancing, or other income sources outside of the traditional employer/employee arrangement, the Marketplace is increasingly important for helping more people get access to health insurance.
+More and more individuals are turning to gig work, freelancing, or other income sources outside of the traditional employer/employee arrangement, making the Marketplace increasingly important for helping more people get access to health insurance.

 What Benefits Are Included in the Health Insurance Marketplace?